iiasa/xl2gdx/README.md

   (on MacOS) environment variable.
 To make things more explicit, you can instead point the **gdxrrw**-specific environment variable `R_GAMS_SYSDIR` to a GAMS installation directory.
 It is probably best to point to the most recent version of GAMS that is installed.
+[See here](https://iiasa.github.io/GLOBIOM/R.html#setting-environment-variables) for guidance on how to set environment variables.
   * **Beware:** changed environment variables are not picked up until you restart a process.
 Therefore, after changing one of the above-mentioned environment variables, first restart your command prompt, shell, GAMS